NFL QUARTERBACK POWER RANKINGS: Where All 32 Starters Stand Right Now

 WPA: 7th

-Thing to know: He has now lost both Randall Cobb and Jermichael Finley to injury.
+Thing to know: He could be in for a rude awakening now that Randall Cobb is hurt.

-Thing to know: He's putting up bonkers numbers now that the running game is flailing.

 Team record: 5-1